Polymer/old-docs-site/1.0/docs/devguide/styling.md

 to the element, which ensures that styles are updated properly.

 Many libaries do not know about this method, so they do not add DOM nodes correctly.
-Define the `scopeSubtree` method in your element's `ready` method to enable a mutation observer on your element.
-This mutation observer applies proper CSS scoping to the element's local DOM whenever a third-party library manipulates the local DOM.
+Call `scopeSubtree` in `ready` to enable a mutation observer on your element's local DOM.
+This mutation observer detects changes to the local DOM, and applies proper CSS scoping to the element and its descendants.

     ready: function() {
       this.scopeSubtree(this.$.content, true);
     }